Angular vs. Aurelia: Who Wins?

 - Angular Github and Stack Overflow Stats

-Aurelia works well with other frameworks and has the advantage in interoperability over Angular.
+Aurelia works well with other frameworks and has an advantage in interoperability over Angular.
 For example, Developers can use React components by creating a custom Aurelia element.
 Aurelia also works with Polymer, since they’re both based on the WebComponents standards.

 Both Angular and Aurelia are evolving rapidly, and both products will experience significant changes in the near future.

 Angular has also been updated to work with TypeScript 3.6 and 3.7.
-Additional changes include improved binding for Cascading Style Sheets (CSS) and improved internationalization.
+Additional changes include an improved binding for Cascading Style Sheets (CSS) and improved internationalization.
 Furthermore, Angular v9 includes hundreds of bug fixes.

 Many of the changes in Aurelia 2 are improvements to existing tools, which are essential for a framework to be viable today.
 Aurelia 2 will work with bundlers and loaders more effectively since it follows the latest module loading standards.
-Several of these bundle and build tools are based on vanilla JS.
-Enhanced debugging tools in Aurelia 2 will also improve error messages, logging and stack tracing.
+Several of these bundles and build tools are based on vanilla JS.
+Enhanced debugging tools in Aurelia 2 will also improve error messages, logging, and stack tracing.

 Aurelia 2 takes a new approach to project scaffolding to make this process more comfortable than ever.
 Developers will no longer need to install an Aurelia-specific command-line interface (CLI) to build projects.
 They’ll simply use Node.js to run npx, allowing them to generate a new project ready for deployment.
 No additional installations will be necessary.